-A: The donor's mouth must be empty (no food, gum, liquids, tobacco, etc) for at least ten (10) minutes prior to beginning the test.
+A: The donor's mouth must be empty (no food, gum, liquids, tobacco, etc.) for at least 10 minutes prior to beginning the oral fluid drug test.

 Q: Will recent oral surgery (root canals, extraction's, etc.), sutures or dentures impact the test?